Biden is talking about democracy as he aims for a split-screen moment with the GOP

 Biden's approval ratings have been hurt by voters' concerns about his age and the economy.
 But polls also show that voters are concerned about threats to democracy, particularly in the wake of the Jan.
 6 attack on the U.S. Capitol by Trump supporters seeking to overturn the results of the 2020 presidential election.

-Biden gave a trio of speeches on the need to protect democracy in the run-up to the 2022 midterm elections, where Democrats did better than expected.
+Biden gave a trio of speeches dealing with the dangers facing democracy in the run-up to the 2022 midterm elections, where Democrats did better than expected.

 He has talked about the issue at fundraising events for his campaign.